Great news for the FG ROI clan this week… my brother and his wife had their first baby! Big ups to the proud new parents!! 😉

-In real terms, keeping one foot in the working world helps keep your skill set sharp in case you ever need to go back to work full-time.
-Also, old age is supposed to be pretty grand, but having a part-time gig even when you have enough money to fully retire seems like a nice way to keep you mind sharp and stay engaged.
+In real terms, keeping one foot in the working world helps keep your skillset sharp in case you ever need to go back to work full-time.
+Also, old age is supposed to be pretty grand, but having a part-time gig even when you have enough money to fully retire seems like a nice way to keep your mind sharp and stay engaged.
 Why delay what will eventually be the new normal when you retire anyway?

 And finally, depending on how you time it, you might not need to do any fancy tricks with your tax-advantaged retirement accounts to get the money out early.
 Just wait till normal age like most folks and don’t worry about blowing up your tax brackets either.